say-when/say-when/README.md

 - 👋 Hi, I’m @say-when.
-- 👀 I’m interested in SwiftUI, Swift, and all aspects of iOS development.
+- 👀 I’m interested in AI, Flutter, SwiftUI, Swift, and all other aspects of mobile development.
-- 🌱 I’m currently learning SwiftUI (well, struggling against more than learning - and if you're a Swift developer of lengthy experience, you know what I'm talking about).
-Just started to investigate Flutter & Dart, it's quite intriguing.
+- 🌱 I’m currently learning AI (Vector DBs and LLMs) integration in the mobile space, and have become pretty handy with Flutter.
 - 💞️ I’m looking to collaborate on, anything really.
 My day to day work keeps me busy, but collaboration might be fun.
 - 📫 How to reach me: scottgrantapps@gmail.com